lurch9229/lurch9229/README.md

 I have been using lua and json for 5 years as a pack developer for a logic tracking program called [Poptracker](https://poptracker.github.io/)

-I also work on logic algorithms for game randomizers, and I am current working on creating an APWorld for [Archipelago](https://archipelago.gg/)
+I also work on logic algorithms for game randomizers, and I am currently working on creating an APWorld plugin for [Archipelago](https://archipelago.gg/)

 Currently I am taking part in a skills workshop, learning Software Development, primarily using Python.